Indian Institute of Advanced Study: Academics

-Fellowship

-The institute has two fellowship programs National Fellows and Fellows.
-The term National Fellows at the institute is for a maximum period of two years.
-For Fellows, the backbone of the institute, the duration of regular fellowships ranges from a minimum of six months to a maximum of two years.
-This depends on the nature of work and its progress.
-Initially, a fellowship is awarded for a year.

-While fellows of the institute are primarily engaged in their own research on themes approved by the institute, the considerable formal and informal interaction amongst them encourages a healthy interdisciplinary dialogue.
-From April to November, the fellows' weekly seminar is the primary forum for formal interaction.
-During their term, fellows remain in residence from April to November.
-From December to March, they may engage in field work, library and archival consultations outside Shimla.
-Upon the completion of their term, fellows are required to submit their completed research work in the form of a monograph to the institute.
-The monographs submitted by them are considered for publication by the Institute – which also retains the first right of publication.

-Visiting professors, visiting scholars and guest scholars

-Apart from fellows, other scholars also contribute to, and benefit from, the institute.
-They come as visiting professors, visiting scholars and guest scholars.
-Visiting professors are eminent scholars invited by the Governing Body of the institute to deliver lectures and give seminars at the institute.
-During an in-residence stay of up to four weeks, they also interact informally with fellows of the institute.
-Similarly, visiting scholars also come to the institute on invitation.
-Like visiting professors, they too are distinguished in their respective fields, but their stay is limited to a week and all facilities of the institute are extended to them.
-Guest scholars visit the Institute – subject to the availability of accommodation; they too are welcome to utilize the facilities on a nominal payment.
-The visiting professors to IIAS includes a large number of philosophers which include Prof. Kanchana Natarajan, and Prof. Enakshi Ray Mitra.

 The International Centre for Human Development (IC4HD)

 The International Centre for Human Development (IC4HD) is set up in IIAS to support efforts by governments of the South to integrate human development approaches and ensure improved development outcomes for poor and marginalized people.
 The IC4HD center was inaugurated on 19 August 2013 in the institute with the aim to promote policy dialogue on human development in the Global South and work towards translating human development analysis into action.
 The partnership between the Ministry of Human Resource Development, Government of India, the Indian Institute of Advanced Study, and the United Nations Development Programme (UNDP) was officially launched at an event held in Delhi on 4 January 2013.
 The centre will provide a range of services to national governments in translating human development approach into policy through a four-pronged approach viz.
 Policy Advisory Services, South-South Cooperation, Research on HD issues and Monitoring and Evaluation.